am-Limitless/Third-Person-Multiplayer-Prototype/README.md

 Run the Game:

-Double-click on MultiplayerGame.exe to launch the game.
+Double-click on Sample 3D.exe to launch the game.

 How to Play